williamouyang/okta.github.io/_source/_docs/how-to/beta-auth-service/api-access-management-troubleshooting.md

 Some behaviors aren't obvious:

 * A user must be assigned to the client in Okta for the client to get Access Tokens from that client.
-To resolve, assign the user, or a group that contains the user, to the client.
+You can assign the client directly (direct user assignment) or indirectly (group assignment).

 * If you haven't created a rule in a policy in the authorization server to allow the client, user, and scope combination that you want, the request fails.